Macintosh Quadra 650: Models

 The higher-end model also came with 1MB VRAM installed, enabling 16-bit color at 640x480 resolution.
 The availability of 16-bit color was significant, as it was the standard bit depth of Apple's then-new QuickTime video standard.
+Compared to the Quadra 700, Quadra 900/950 and Quadra 840AV, the Centris/Quadra 650 cannot be expanded to 2MB VRAM and thus does not support 24-bit color unless a 24-bit video card is installed.

-As a way to promote the use of multimedia, Apple also sold a Centris 650 "CD ROM bundle", which had 8 MB of RAM and 1 MB of video RAM, and included a microphone, an AppleCD 300i CD-ROM drive, and a System 7 install CD.
+As a way to promote the use of multimedia, Apple also sold a Centris 650 "CD-ROM bundle", which had 8 MB of RAM and 1 MB of video RAM, and included a microphone, an AppleCD 300i CD-ROM drive, and a System 7 install CD.